Here’s a sample resume we recently produced for a financial advisor or insurance sales executive in Singapore.

 The insurance companies’ requirements for sales personnel are tough.
 Being able to maintain one’s employment in sales is even more challenging.
 The sales personnel’s career thrives on meeting sales targets and remuneration commensurate with output.
 Those who make it long-term with the business are amply rewarded.

-What Hiring Managers Look for in Insurance Sales Resumes
+What Hiring Managers Look for in Insurance Sales or Financial Advisor Resumes

 - Entrepreneurial Spirit: Insurance companies look for go-getters who are willing to take reasonable risks to get the business – people who aim high and work their way to get the deal done.
 Presenting your past track record especially in sales, will be the best way to show hiring companies you have this important quality.